 Private Loans: Organizations such as Sallie Mae, Nellie Mae, and P.L.A.T.O. offer private loans.
 Rates, repayment plans, and borrowing limits vary.

-Student loans are a common part of financial aid packages.
-To figure out how much money you may need to borrow, look at a college’s cost, your cost of living, your family’s contribution and your financial aid award.
-You do not have to accept the entire amount of a loan you are offered.
+Student loans are a standard part of financial aid packages.
+To figure out how much money you may need to borrow, look at a college’s cost, cost of living, family contribution, and financial aid award.
+You do not have to accept the entire amount of a loan offered.

 After you have a plan for your finances nailed down, revisit it every few months to make sure it still makes sense for your circumstances.
-Unsubsidized loans should be the first to pay off; they accrue interest while you are in school, so the cost of borrowing is higher than it is for subsidized loans.
+Unsubsidized loans should be the first to pay off; they accrue interest while you are in school, so borrowing interest is higher than government subsidized loans.